snoofor/djangocrm/README.md

 Mysql migration

 # Requiremets
-Requirements can be checked in requieremtns.txt beautifulsoup4==4.12.2
+Requirements can be checked in requirements.txt beautifulsoup4==4.12.2
   Django==4.1
   django_filter==23.2